 Comment.
-Former Section 2254, which stated a special application of the parol evidence rule, is not continued because it is governed by the general parol evidence rule.
+Former Section 2254, which stated a special application of the parol evidence rule, is omitted because this question is governed by the general parol evidence rule.
 See Code Civ.
 Proc. § 1856; see also Prob.
 Code § 15207 (proof of terms of oral trust of personal property).